 Cash and cash equivalents consist of highly liquid investments with an original maturity of three months or less at the time of purchase.
-Cash and cash equivalents consist primarily of bank deposit accounts.
+Cash and cash equivalents are maintained with several financial institutions.
+The combined account balances held on deposit at each institution typically exceed FDIC insurance coverage and, as a result, there is a concentration of credit risk related to amounts on deposit in excess of FDIC insurance coverage.
+The Company believes the risk is not significant.

-Interest income on investments and excess cash balances was a nominal amount for the three months ended March 31, 2013 and 2012.
+Interest income on investments and excess cash balances was a nominal amount for the three months ended March 31, 2014 and 2013.